 The town of Tome was established on June 1, 1889 with the establishment of the municipalities system.
 The modern city of Tome was established on April 1, 2005, from the merger of the towns of Hasama, Ishikoshi, Minamikata, Nakada, Toyoma, Towa, Toyosato, Tsuyama, and Yoneyama (all from Tome District), and the town of Tsuyama (from Motoyoshi District).
 The economy of Tome is largely based on agriculture.

 For more information about Tome, click here – http://www.city.tome.miyagi.jp/en/general.html

 WUZHONG DISTRICT, CHINA

 In November 2010 Southlake established a Friendship City relationship with Suzhou Wuzhong District, China.
-Wuzhong District (simplified Chinese: 吴中区; traditional Chinese: 吳中區; pinyin: Wúzhōng Qū) is one of five seven urban districts of Suzhou, Jiangsu province, China.
-It is located in the southern part of Suzhou and is next to Taihu Lake, has a land area of 770 km² and a population just under 590,000.
+Wuzhong District (simplified Chinese: 吴中区; traditional Chinese: 吳中區; pinyin: Wúzhōng Qū) is one of five urban districts of Suzhou, Jiangsu province, China.
+It is located in the southern part of Suzhou and is next to Taihu Lake, has a land area of 770 km², Taihu Lake water area of 1443 km², and a population just over 610,000.
 The District is developing advanced manufacturing industry, a modern service industry, new and hi-tech industry and modern ecological agriculture.